bkesterbyld/majestic-velociraptor/src/pages/buyer-api.md

   type: stackbit_page_meta
 template: page
 ---
-## Sitewire Buyer API
+## Sitewire Property API (Basis for a Buyer API)

-#### Property Data

 Stability: production; for discussion and in development for Colchis

-Access property data.
-Note that we have other fields you may want to key from or use to increment/decrement in other APIs.
+List of Property Data API fields below.
+Note that we have other fields in separate APIs you might want to access such as:

-For example we have start and end date for the loan, input by the lender, in another API.
-We also have borrower company name, contact name, etc in a separate API.
+*   Borrower Name (Company Name)

+*   Percentage completion of both property and individual items (based on approval amounts/budget)

+*   Draw Status - Inspecting (Sitewire Inspector), Pending (Lender Approval), Buyer (Loan Buyer Approval), Approved (draw to be funded), Complete (draw was funded)

 ### Attributes

 | Name | Type | Description | Example |
 | ------- | ------- | ------- | ------- |